Blue Line Station and Crossing Upgrades

 We’re working to make your ride smoother, safer and more convenient.
 Learn more »

 In 2015, we began making improvements to MAX stations along the Blue Line.
-The renovations include upgrades to shelters, pedestrian crossings, windscreens, security cameras and lighting — as well as card readers for our Hop Fastpass, our upcoming electronic fare system.
+The renovations include upgrades to shelters, pedestrian crossings, windscreens, security cameras and lighting — as well as card readers for our Hop Fastpass electronic fare system.

 Check this page for updates!